Omasiri/hdap_grails_template/README.md

 This template is for anyone trying to use grails to develope apps for deployment on the Health Data Analytics Platform at Georgia institute of technology.

+You can use it to build your project for introduction to health informatics.

 IT will help you get up and running quickly so you don't spend too much time trying to configure docker, etc